spolu/settle/mint/README.md

 ## Assets

 Assets are issued by users.
-They are represented by the following patter:
+They are represented by the following pattern:
 `{ISSUER}:{NAME}.{DECIMAL_LENGTH}`. `{ISSUER}` should be a valid Settle address, `{NAME}` is an alphanumeric string matching the following regular expression `[A-Z0-9\-]{1,64}`.
 If the asset represents a IOU for an existing